Argonne-National-Laboratory/MaximinOPF.jl/README.md

 s.t.
 Ax <= b
      G^k(x) <= 0
 where F and G are cutting plane models of f and g, respectively.

+...

+To run (on moonshot)

+> ./runMoonshotProxPtSDP CASE K H

+where CASE is the case instance, K is a nonnegative integer budget, and H=0,1,2 encodes a heuristic, with H=0 indicating no heuristic.
+For example,

+> ./runMoonshotProxPtSDP 30 4 0

+runs the Case 30 instance with an attacker budget of 4 lines, and no heuristic.
+For more details on what is being done, see Main.jl and ProxPtSDP.jl